Eight ways to Simplify Your Life to Reduce Stress.

-Whether you go to the gym or take yourself on a brisk walk, move your body.
+Move your body, whether you go to the gym or take a brisk walk.
 Fresh air and movement are guaranteed stress relievers and actually help you to be more productive.
 An afternoon walk can help clear a mid-afternoon slump and brain fog and help you feel better.

 You may wonder how exercise fits into ‘simplifying your life,’ but getting fresh air and movement helps me be more productive and helps put things in perspective.
-That ‘thing’ that has been nagging at you or causing anxiety will oftentimes fade away once you step away from it.
+That ‘thing’ that has been nagging at you or causing anxiety will often fade once you step away from it.

 I know, I just got done saying not to use your phone; but what I am really saying is ‘control your phone, don’t let your phone control you!’